cfenollosa/dsl-libretto50ct/README.md

 have.

 However, the decision also came with a few drawbacks.
-DSL has its own package manager, which only works inside X. apt-get can be enabled, but it might break packages already installed with MyDSL.
+DSL has its own "package manager", which only works from X and can't uninstall packages.

+`apt-get` can be enabled, but it might break packages already installed with MyDSL.
-Furthermore, those packages tend to disappear on a reboot.
+Furthermore, those packages tend to disappear on a reboot for some reason.
 I'm still unsure on whether to use apt-get with MyDSL.
+We will not be using it.

 The ACPI doesn't work, but I don't know whether it's the kernel or the Libretto's fault.

 My biggest fear, however, is that most of the packages are old and